Bestande/ethz-summary-of-credits/README.md

 # ethz-summary-of-credits

-> Login mechanism for myStudies
+> Protocol for interacting with MyStudies

 This is a library that can authenticate against the ETH Zurich myStudies platform.
 It is able to extract grades, courses, examination dates and more data from the myStudies platform into a JSON format.